An urban green space uniting all races, faiths, ages and abilities

 That’s where TKF and our kindred mission and vision came in.
 TKF worked closely with Sharp and his corporate partners to transform his vision into reality.
 ThanksGiving Place incorporates several guiding principles and design elements of TKF’s Nature Sacred model for outdoor urban greenspaces.

 ThanksGiving Place was designed to be the spiritual center of Stadium Place.

 The flat, open area is easily accessible to people of all ages and abilities who live in or visit its senior community.
 Trees and sidewalks line the one-acre park, providing a physical and visual delineation between the refuge within and real world beyond.
 Leafy branches and pergolas provide shade.
 Paths and benches allow visitors to relax and reflect however they choose to enjoy a respite from their lives outside.

-And TKF designed the blue flagstone labyrinth as the spiritual heart of ThanksGiving Place.
+The blue flagstone labyrinth serves as the spiritual heart of ThanksGiving Place.